Vietnam Air Services Company

-The Vietnam Air Services Company (Công ty Bay Dịch vụ Hàng không), commonly recognized by its abbreviation VASCO, is an airline headquartered in Tân Bình, Ho Chi Minh City, Vietnam.
+The Vietnam Air Services Company (Công ty Bay Dịch vụ Hàng không), operating as its acronym VASCO, is an airline headquartered in Tân Bình district, Ho Chi Minh City, Vietnam.
 A fully owned subsidiary of Vietnam Airlines, it mainly operates regional scheduled flights on behalf of Vietnam Airlines.
-It also conducts charter flights, medical evacuations, SAR operations, oil platforms flights, and other aviation services.
+It also conducts charter flights, medical evacuations, search and rescue (SAR) operations, oil platforms flights, and other aviation services.

-VASCO was established by government directive in 1987, and was originally a part of Vietnam Airlines, the national carrier.
+VASCO was established by a government directive in 1987, and was originally a part of Vietnam Airlines, the national carrier.
 It began scheduled passenger flights independently of Vietnam Airlines in 2004, and approval has been given for it to be partially privatized.
-It has been reported that Vietnam Airlines wishes to use VASCO as a basis for a low-cost carrier, established in conjunction with foreign partners.
+VASCO's flights are largely marketed and fly under Vietnam Airlines identity, with VASCO being the affiliated regional operator.

 Destinations

-As of 2019, VASCO currently flies to ten destinations in Vietnam.
+As of 2024, VASCO currently flies to ten destinations in Vietnam.

+Codeshare agreements

+Vietnam Air Services Company has codeshare agreements with the following airlines: